shubhamchaudhary-dev/ghostbyte/README.md

 Magic
 ```

-Rather than modifying existing bytes, GhostByte evolved into an append-only architecture.
+Rather than mutating existing bytes, GhostByte evolved into a cleaner append-only architecture.

-This ended up producing a cleaner protocol, simpler parsing logic, and safer file handling.
+The language constraints directly improved the final design.

-The final design was better because of the language constraints rather than despite them.
+The project became safer, easier to reason about, and more deterministic because of Rust's ownership philosophy.

 ---

-# Project Structure
+# 📁 Project Structure

 ```text
 ghostbyte/